jwtk/jjwt/README.md

 ## Author

-Maintained by Les Hazlewood &amp; the community :heart:
+Maintained by Les Hazlewood &amp; the extended Java community :heart:

 <a name="license"></a>
 ## License